Inhaled Corticosteroids Overview and Practice Questions Vector

 70. What are the common side effects of inhaled corticosteroids?

-Oropharyngeal fungal infections like candidiasis (oral thrush); dysphonia (Hoarseness and changes in voice quality); and, pharyngeal irritation.
+Oropharyngeal fungal infections (oral thrush), dysphonia (hoarseness), and pharyngeal irritation.

-71. What can be suggested if a patient is using a corticosteroid via MDI and complaining of oral thrush and hoarseness?
+71. What can be suggested if a patient using a corticosteroid MDI complains of oral thrush and hoarseness?

-Using an antistatic valve holding chamber/spacer and rinsing the mouth after use.
+Use an antistatic valve holding chamber/spacer and rinse the mouth after use.

 72. What are the side effects of systemic steroid treatments?

-Suppression of the HPA axis, psychiatric reactions, fluid retention and increased WBC count.
+HPA axis suppression, psychiatric reactions, fluid retention, and increased WBC count.

 73. What dosage forms of corticosteroids are available for use in the United States?